Physician Assistant Program

-- Receive a "satisfactory" or better evaluation from all clinical practicum preceptors in the clinical phase.
+7. Receive "satisfactory" or better evaluations from all clinical rotation preceptors in the clinical phase.

-- Complete each clinical practicum in the clinical phase with a final grade of 80% or higher.
+9. Complete each clinical rotation in the clinical phase with a final grade of 80% or higher.

-Of our December 2012 graduates, about 70% either had jobs or were negotiating contracts at the time of graduation.
-Of the remainder, about half were still looking for jobs after the first six weeks of 2013.
-Most of those have just moved to a new location or have other significant life changes occurring.
+Of our December 2018 graduates, 97% had jobs at or before 6 months from graduation.
 Graduates reported that they secured their jobs from prior employments, clinical rotations, headhunters, and job sites.
 The program regularly receives information on PA job postings.
 These are maintained in a regularly updated list which is made available electronically to our students and graduates.

 Students who have special training and/or certification may be allowed to assist in the training of other students once their skill and competency has been assessed by Program faculty and found to be adequate.
 Under no circumstances shall teaching by a student in the Program be used as a substitute for instruction provided by Program principle or instructional faculty.